 For hospital outpatient payments, Medicare assigns each CPT code to a specific Ambulatory Payment Classification (APC).
 Each APC has a fixed payment amount which includes the cost of any devices.
-The Status Indicator (SI) "J1" indicates the primary code and all other procedures performed are considered adjunctive and included in the single C-APC payment rate.
-Codes with Status Indicator "S" means that the code is not subject to a reduction in payment when submitted with another higher-ranked code but does not receive separate payment when included on a claim with another J1 code.
-Codes with Status Indicator "N" do not have a separate APC payment.
-The payment is packaged into payment for other services.
+The Status Indicator (SI) "J1" indicates the primary code and all other procedures performed are considered adjunctive and included in the single APC payment rate.
+Status Indicator "S" means that the code is not subject to a reduction in payment when submitted with another higher-ranked code but does not receive separate payment when included on a claim with another J1 code.
+Codes with Status Indicator "N" do not have a separate APC payment, as the payment is packaged into payment for other services.
 Regardless of whether a code receives separate payment, all appropriate HCPCS and CPT codes that correctly describe procedures performed and documented may be billed.

-Medicare Payment Status Indicators, Ambulatory Payment Classifications (APC), and national average payments are provided below for procedures commonly associated with the remedē System.
+Medicare APCs, Status Indicators, and national average payments are provided below for procedures commonly associated with the remedē System.
 The Medicare fee schedules listed are a national average and have not been geographically or wage adjusted.